Article provided by Blue Sky Environmental Consulting, Inc.

 The worst condition is a combination of both fiber or nap variance and distortion.
 We have seen situations where the fibers lay in different directions as they are also unraveling and blooming.
 In all three of these situations there is not a lot that can be done to reverse the change.
 Selecting a carpet that is manufactured with better components and engineered for your application combined with proper maintenance is the best way to avoid premature replacement due to appearance.

 These before and after pictures are among the best examples I have seen.
 It is hard to believe this is the same carpet.
 Look closely at the picture on the right, you can see how thin the fibers look and that the fibers are pointing in all directions.
 This carpet was in bad shape; the wear patterns were so noticeable that the homeowner was going to have to replace the carpet because it looked so bad.

 Hopefully this information is helpful and provides answers you have been looking for.
+With Carpet cleaning minneapolis, you can breathe easier about the healthfulness of your home for your family.
 Please call us if you have any carpet related questions or need help resolving installation, performance, warranty or maintenance problems.

 Cary Woodfield started his carpet career in 1978 when his family bought a carpet cleaning franchise.
 As his career advanced he became a leading expert specializing in understanding and solving carpet problems.
 Cary was the LDS Church's carpet expert for 10 years and has served as a member of the Utah State and WSCA-NASPO Carpet Committees.